310mc/https-310mc.github.io-tl/source/_posts/management_story/subaru.md

 {% endbubble %}

 {% bubble Subaru %}
-Why not?
+Why're you embarrassed?
 It looks amazing!
 I didn't know you were good at drawing!

-Draw me the next time you can, Takamin!
+Draw me next time you can, Takamin!
 I'll treasure it~!
 Promise me, okay? ♪
 {% endbubble %}

 <div toc>{% btn /management_story,, star, Index %}</div>